elija33/GeekforGeeksHeap/BinaryHeapInsert/README.md

 # GeekforGeeksHeap

                                 How to Binary Heap Implementation.

+                                Adding to Heap
+- Insert next available space.
+-trickle up

+                                  Removing from the Heap Remove the root
+Replace with the last element in the tree
+Trickle down
+    -Swap with the larges of the children

 Cretea a class
   Need the size of the Heap.
   Array of the heap, because heap is represent as array